 You shouldn't include any identifying information with your submission.
 Don't add your name to files you upload or use your name in any text you add.

 You won’t see any indication of anonymous grading on your Grades page.
-Until your instructor posts grades, you'll see Pending in the Grade column.
-If your instructor allowed multiple attempts, you'll also see Pending for each attempt you've submitted.
+Until your instructor posts grades, you'll see Not graded in the Grade column.
+If your instructor allowed multiple attempts, you'll also see Not graded for each attempt you've submitted.

 Your instructor can deliver assignments and tests securely.
 Secure assessments help promote academic integrity and honesty in student submissions.
 Your institution may use Respondus tools to administer secure assessments.

-Respondus LockDown Browser prevents you from accessing any other materials, including internet browsers or other software, while you have an assessment open.
-You can’t refer to external information or copy material from these sources while working.
+Respondus LockDown Browser prevents your access to any other materials, including internet browsers or other software, while you have an assessment open.
+You can’t refer to external information or copy material from these sources while you take the assessment.
 Within the LockDown Browser window, the assessment appears like any other Ultra assessment.

-Respondus Monitor uses your webcam to prevent you from accessing physical materials during the assessment.
-Your instructor may also require you to enable your webcam or show your ID to verify that you are who you say you are.
+Respondus Monitor uses your webcam to prevent your access to physical materials during the assessment.
+Your instructor may also require you to enable your webcam or show your ID to verify that you're who you say you are.

-If your instructor set up assessment security, you won't be able to:
+If your instructor set up assessment security, you can't perform these actions:

 - Open the assessment in a standard browser window